ElinaFF/PICO/index.md

 </details>

-## D. Look at the results for each algorithms
+## D. Look at the results for each algorithm
 > [Go back to index](#index)

 ## E. Compare algorithms results